Preface

 $ rm -r test-directory

-just removing the directory you specify (here, that's test-directory
+just removing the directory you specify (here, that's test-directory), but

 also all the files and folders inside.
 Be very careful with this command.
 Unlike